 Q: What is the Indiana Comprehensive Health Insurance Association Program?

 A: ICHIA is the state’s high-risk insurance pool.
-It was created by State law and became effective on July 1, 1982.
-It exists to provide comprehensive insurance coverage to those who are otherwise ineligible for traditional insurance.
+It was created by State law and became effective on July 1, 1982. and dissolved on January 31, 2014.
+It existed to provide comprehensive insurance coverage to those who are otherwise ineligible for traditional insurance.

 Q: If I have insurance now, should I drop it?